frankaemika/docs/source/franka_ros.rst

 After recovery, the ``franka_control_node`` restarts the controllers that were running.
-That is possible as the node does not die when robot reflexes are triggered or errors are occurred.
+That is possible as the node does not die when robot reflexes are triggered or when errors have occurred.
 All of these functionalities are provided by the ``franka_control_node`` which can be launched with the following command: